 Address: 21700 Little Basin Rd, Boulder Creek, CA 95006

 A relatively recent addition to the state park system, Little Basin Cabins and Campgrounds spreads out over 500 acres in a gorgeous area adjacent to Big Basin Redwoods State Park.

 The campground was previously a private corporate retreat space, but now the state owns it, and a contracted private company runs it.
 There are 38 tent sites, a dozen cabins, and one RV site.
 If you’re looking to explore one of the newest Santa Cruz camping options, you’ve found it here.

 Guests have access to flush toilets and showers, as well as an expansive network of forest trails.
 Shared facilities include a large playground, a softball field, and courts for basketball and beach volleyball.
-Larger groups could rent a kitchen facility or one of two large picnic areas for gathering.
+Group camping sites can rent a kitchen facility or one of two large picnic areas for gathering.